wtchen/datatools-ui/docs/user/editor/routes.md

 Other fields in this section are optional and do not have to be filled in, these are:
 - **agency_id** - the agency identifier from the defined agencies.
 Generally this field is automatically populated.
 - **route_desc** – a description of the route, do not simply repeat the information in ‘Long name’
 - **route_sort_order** - Orders the routes for presentation to GTFS consumers.
-Routes with smaller route_sort_order values should be displayed first.
+Routes with smaller route_sort_order values should be displayed first
 - **route_url** – a link to a webpage with information on the specific route, such as the timetable
 - **route_color** – if a route has a color (for use in trip planners etc) it can be assigned here
 - **route_text_color** – if a route has a text color (for use in trip planners etc) it can be assigned here